 - Shoot the Shaggy Dog: After all that self-discovery and personal growth, Bulworth is assassinated.
 By someone else — the hitman (or rather hitwoman) he hired decided not to, noticing that he had a chance of making things better for people.

 - Suicide by Cop

-- Throwing Out The Script: Bulworth gets visibly bored of his speech, then gives a very candid answer to an audience question and never stops.
+- Throwing Out the Script: Bulworth gets visibly bored of his speech, then gives a very candid answer to an audience question and never stops.

 - Vice City: Much of the third act takes place in South Central Los Angeles.